Durlabh8972/INFO8995_Container_Orchestration_Lab1_Durlabh-Tilavat---8938972/readme.md

 ## 📚 Overview

-This project demonstrates a multi-service architecture using **Docker Compose**, following best practices in containerization, scaling, and persistent data storage.
+It uses Docker Compose to develop a strong multi-service architecture for the project.
+Best practices are applied to field the code, manage services and manage diverse environments.
+There is a database, an admin graphical user interface (GUI), a React frontend and a Node.js server behind the application.
+Some important features are scalability, using Nginx to balance load and checking service health.
+Using Docker volumes, persistent data storage is set up to ensure a reliable service.

-The project is organized into two Compose files to align with assignment sections:
+##The project is structured into two Docker Compose files, each reflecting a specific assignment section:

-- ✅ **Multiple Services** → MySQL + PHPMyAdmin
-- ✅ **Application with Dependencies** → PostgreSQL + pgAdmin + ReactJS + NodeJS API (with scaling + load balancing)
+-✅ Multiple Services: MySQL with PHPMyAdmin
+-✅ Application with Dependencies: PostgreSQL, pgAdmin, ReactJS frontend, and a scalable NodeJS API with Nginx load balancing
 ---

 ## 🛠️ Services Overview